realityexpander/VideoPlayerCompose/README.md

 # VideoPlayerCompose
 Shows how to use the Exoplayer Video Player library inside compose

-- Allows user to playback web or locally recorded videos
+- Allows user to playback web or locally saved videos
 - Allows user to record videos
 - To record video press the "video camera" button
 - To saved the recorded video to public area, click the "Save" button.